-TLS Identity
+TLS Credential

-Either Pre-configured TLS credentials or a key established through other manner (e.g., EAP) is used for (D)TLS handshake to mutually authenticate the MIHF peers and establish (D)TLS key material for protecting MIH messages using (D)TLS.
+The credential may be based on a pre-shared key or a trusted third party like certificate authority

 MIH Protocol Extensions (Clause 8.X.3.
 Securing MIH protocol messages)

 TLS or DTLS is used for securing the MIH protocol.
 The transport protocol for (D)TLS in this case is the MIH protocol itself.
 When the MIH protocol transport is reliable, TLS is used.
 Otherwise, DTLS is used.
-The transport protocol entities to be associated with a TLS session are MIHF peers and identified by MIHF identifiers.
+The transport protocol entities to be associated with a TLS session are MIHF peers and identified by the MIHF identifiers.
 Therefore, the transport address of an MIHF can change over the lifetime of a TLS session as long as the mapping between the transport address and MIHF identifier of an MIHF is maintained.
-The following subsections describe extensions to the MIH protocol for use of (D)TLS.
+A Session TLV is defined [Clause XXX] to maintain the mapping The following subsections describe extensions to the MIH protocol for use of (D)TLS.

 TLS TLV (Annex L Table L.2 - Type values for TLV encoding)